-With the issuance of an Alert, ERCOT may exercise its authority to ask for a quick bid response that precludes the QSEs having sufficient time to Self-Arrange additional Ancillary Services (Regulation Services, Responsive Reserve Services, and Non-Spinning Reserve Services).
+With the issuance of a Watch, ERCOT may exercise its authority to ask for a quick bid response that precludes the QSEs having sufficient time to Self-Arrange additional Ancillary Services (Regulation Services (RGS), Responsive Reserve Services (RRS), and Non-Spinning Reserve Services (NSRS)).
 These additional Ancillary Services bids must be submitted by the market promptly in compliance with the Scheduling Protocol (within 15 minutes).

-An Alert may also be issued by ERCOT when it recognizes that market Congestion Management techniques specified in these protocols will not be adequate to resolve transmission problems.
+A Watch may also be issued by ERCOT when it recognizes that market Congestion Management techniques specified in these protocols will not be adequate to resolve transmission problems.

-Alerts will be issued by ERCOT when Forced Outages or other abnormal operating conditions occur which require operations outside first contingency security limits.
-ERCOT will notify all TOs and QSEs and will post the Alert.
+A Watch will be issued by ERCOT when Forced Outages or other abnormal operating conditions occur which require operations outside first contingency security limits.
+ERCOT will notify all TOs and QSEs and will post the Watch.
 TOs should notify their represented TDSPs.
 QSEs should notify appropriate resources and REPs.
 Identified corrective actions shall be implemented.
 To minimize the effects on the ERCOT System, all TDSPs will identify and prepare to implement actions, including restoring outaged lines as appropriate and preparation for Load shedding.
 ERCOT may instruct reconfiguration of ERCOT System elements by TDSPs necessary to improve the reliability of ERCOT as a whole.
-On notification of an Alert, each QSE and TDSP will prepare for an Emergency in case conditions worsen.
+On notification of a Watch, each QSE and TDSP will prepare for an emergency in case conditions worsen.